hchiam/learning-prompt-eng/README.md

     - stage 2: "AI feedback": RLAIF (RL from AI feedback)

 - **play with [ChatGPT](https://chat.openai.com) or Claude (no test link right now?) to come up with complex behaviors/tasks done from a series of well crafted prompts**

   - example single-step prompts: https://platform.openai.com/examples
   - https://platform.openai.com/docs/guides/completion/prompt-design
+    - be explicit: ChatGPT is very flexible and can do so many things, so you need to be specific.
     - show > tell
     - give quality examples
     - check settings: e.g., if there's only 1 right answer, lower the temperature (randomness) and top_p (vocab)